eu-cpsc111/cpsc111/notes/1-intro/1-architecture.md

 ## Highlights

 - A digital computer fundamentally operates using Boolean logic, 0s and 1s, electronic circuits, and transistors.
--

 - Everything you do on a computer must be represented as a discrete number.
 This means all instructions sent to the CPU and all data that is processed must be encoded as a (binary) number.

 - Concept of abstraction is everywhere in computer science!

 - Main components of a CPU:
-  - CU (control unit) - fetches and decodes instructions and schedules them for execution.
+  - CU (control unit) - coordinates CPU operations; decodes instructions and schedules them for execution.
   - ALU (arithmetic logic unit) - executions mathematical and logical calculations.
   - Registers - stores pieces of data being used by instructions that are being executed.
 Volatile.
   - Cache - storage area inside CPU used for quick access to repeatedly used data.
 Not controlled by programmers.
 Volatile.

 - Main components of a computer system:
   - CPU - brain of the computer.
 Executes instructions.
   - RAM - main memory location.
+All programs and data must be loaded into RAM before the CPU can use it.
 Volatile.
-All programs and data must be loaded into RAM before the CPU can use it.
   - I/O - input and output devices (audio, video, keyboards, mice, controllers, etc.).
   - storage (e.g., SSD, HDD, removable storage) - **non-volatile** storage location for operating system, applications, and data.
   - clock - synchronizes and determines rate of instruction execution.
   - bus - hooks different components together and allows them to communicate.

+- Volatile vs non-volatile memory:
-- Volatile memory must be powered at all times; non-volatile memory retains data even if not powered.
+  - Volatile memory must be powered at all times; stored data is lost when device is powered off.
+  - Non-volatile memory retains data even when not powered.

 ![](./img/1-arch.svg)